jtablesaw/tablesaw/docs/Plotting.md

 		.build();
 ```

-The same approach is used to set fonts where text is displayed, such as a in a legend, an axis title, for hover text, or in a tick label.
+The same approach we use here to format the plot title is used to set fonts anywhere text is displayed, such as a in a legend, an axis title, for hover text, or in a tick label.

 #### Axes